-- Long and short sleeved shirts - 2-3 pairs pants (light cotton, nylon or quick-dry denim can be uncomfortable at high humidity) - 1 or 2 pairs of shorts - Socks, including some heavier ones for hiking - Underwear (at least one week's worth) - 1 or 2 sweatshirts or a light jacket it can be cool and damp.
-A fleece jacket combined with a windbreaker is fine - o Sneakers, running shoes or comfortable walking shoes

-- Hiking boots or sturdy walking shoes with ankle support (waterproof recommended; rubber boots, necessary at times of heavy rain, can be purchased in Costa Rica for about \$15.00).
-Break them in before you come. - Bathing suit, beach towel or sarong, and water shoes (optional; such as Tevas or Reefs) - Flip flops or sandals for using indoors - Rain gear: sturdy poncho or raincoat (umbrellas are very useful) - Hat (optional) - o A set of nice but casual clothes to wear in the evenings, to community events and in San José
+- Enough face masks for each day of the trip if using disposable, or if using cloth face masks have at least 3, to change while you wash and dry them. - Long and short sleeved shirts - 2-3 pairs pants (light cotton, nylon or quick-dry denim can be uncomfortable at high humidity) - 1 or 2 pairs of shorts - o Socks, including some heavier ones for hiking - Underwear (at least one week's worth) - $\circ~$ 1 or 2 sweatshirts or a light jacket it can be cool and damp.
+A fleece jacket combined with a wind-breaker is fine - o Sneakers, running shoes or comfortable walking shoes - Hiking boots or sturdy walking shoes with ankle support (waterproof recommended; rubber boots, necessary at times of heavy rain, can be purchased in Costa Rica for about \$15.00).
+Break them in before you come. - o Bathing suit, beach towel or sarong, and water shoes (optional; such as Tevas or Reefs) - Flip flops or sandals for using indoors - Rain gear: sturdy poncho or raincoat (umbrellas are very useful) - Hat (optional) - $\circ~$ A set of nice but casual clothes to wear in the evenings, to community events and in San José